adawg-dev/concentrate-hiring-quiz/SPECS.md

 | `/api/v0/stats/classes` | `GET` | Returns a list of all classes |
 | `/api/v0/stats/classes/:id` | `GET` | Returns a list of all students from a class |

-**Auth:** JWT with secure HTTP-only cookies.
+**Auth:** Roll your own JWT with secure HTTP-only cookies.
 All services should be protected.
 Integrate at least 1 OAuth provider (Google, Microsoft, GitHub, etc).

 ---